 Running a restaurant is hard work.
-Between staffing problems, food safety concerns and keeping customers happy, there are always new challenges in this ever-changing business landscape.
+There are always new challenges in this ever-changing business landscape.
 But you knew that.
 But what you may be struggling with is how to deal with these steep challenges.

 Understanding the industry

 The National Restaurant Association (NRA) projected industry sales to be over $782 billion for 2016.
 This breaks down into commercial sales ($720.4 billion), noncommercial sales ($59.6 billion), and military restaurant services ($2.6 billion).

 And while that might sound like a large number, consider that the average total bill per transaction is just $36.30.
 The takeaway is that the restaurant business is a fractured one made up of millions of customer transactions.
 Taken another way, it's millions of opportunities to build a loyal following or, alternately, alienate your customers.